First-time reporters under Australia's expanded Sharing Economy Reporting Regime are running out of time to meet their obligations.

 Tax implications for participants in the sharing economy

 Those involved in the sharing economy need to be aware of the tax implications resulting from the new reporting system.
 If you supply services through an online platform such as Airtasker, Menulog or Twitch, those platforms are now required to report all transactions made through their platform to the ATO.
-This greater visibility will place the ATO is a much better position to be able to enforce tax obligations of sharing economy participants.
+This increased visibility will enable the ATO to better enforce tax obligations for sharing economy participants.

 Any income you have earned from sharing economy services will have an impact on your tax obligations and deductions.
 It is crucial for people participating in sharing economy activities to have a clear understanding of the tax implications, to ensure compliance with GST and income tax regulations.